Climate Change Research

 Flooding of hundreds of the world’s largest coastal cities, including Miami, Dhaka, Shanghai, and Hong Kong.

-Major cities on the equatorial band will be unlivable due to heat.
+Major cities on the equatorial band would be unlivable due to heat.

 Heat waves in the northern latitudes could kill thousands.